Ngann/React-Portfolio/README.md

 ## Features

 ## Completed Features
-* About Component
+* About Component, contains intro and resume
 * Home Component
-* Resume Coponent

 ## Planned Features
 * Search function for projects base on key words
 * Project component to show list of projects
 * Contact component with contact form and confirmation messages
+* Private component for internal use to see list of submitted contacts and form to add to Projects

 ## Technology
 * Javascript